-The FCRA has several “permissible purposes” for pulling a credit report.
+The FCRA has several “permissible purposes” when a credit report is pulled.
 These are situations in which pulling a credit report is considered legal.

 Situations that are considered permissible to pull your credit are:

-- When a creditor is reviewing or taking action on collection(s) on your account
+- When a creditor following up on collection(s) on your account,

-- When a creditor or insurer intends to offer you credit or insurance (limited use)
+- When a creditor or insurer wants to increase your limits, or cover,

-- When you initiate a business transaction and there is a “legitimate business need” for your credit information
+- Business transactions supported by a “legitimate business need” for your credit information.

 In all cases, they must get consent from you first.